Skip to content

 Field Type Description

-Header *BlockHeader The Block Header
+Header *BlockHeader The Block Header (see Block Header Data Model)

-CoinbaseTx *bt.Tx The coinbase transaction.
+CoinbaseTx *bt.Tx The coinbase transaction

-Block Storage Metadata
+Block Header Metadata (BlockHeaderMeta)

 Field Type Description